hashicorp/terraform-provider-azurerm/examples/virtual-machines/windows/vm-role-assignment/README.md

 ## Example: Virtual Machine with Role Assignment

-This example is used to demonstrate how to perform a role assigned to a Virtual Machine to grant it permissions to access another Azure resource.
+This example is used to demonstrate how to perform a role assigned to a Virtual Machine (with System Assigned identity) to grant it permissions to access another Azure resource.

 This example provisions:
 - Windows Virtual Machine with System Assigned identity